thhaase/thhaase/README.md

 ### What I do:
 - Currently studying Social Science at the JLU Gießen

-- I like boardgames, stargazing and tinkering with software
+- I like boardgames, stargazing and acquireing new IT-/statistical skills

 -------